TiBeN/ia-mame/README.md

 [documentation](http://docs.mamedev.org/).
 The original [MESS documentation](http://www.mess.org/mess/howto) can be pretty useful too to better understand the softwarelist mechanism and knowing which `<system>` and `<software>` names to type.
-Mess is now merged Mame but was previously the console/computer part of Mame.
+Mess is now merged with Mame but was previously the console/computer part of Mame.

 What's more, i'm planning to do a very rudimentary GUI to simplify things a little for users which do not like command line, especially on Windows environment.